 As Steve Gregg wrote in his balanced and thorough treatment of all three theories (this one, terminalism and traditionalism): “Evangelical universalism … is the view that God intends to save every person, whom He originally made in His image and for His glory, and that no opposing power can prevent God from fulfilling his sovereign purpose” (p.
-238; also see Robin A. Barry in Four Views on Hell).
+238; also see Robin A. Parry in Four Views on Hell).

 Brief overview of church history

 Contrary to the opinions of its critics, this theory was a held not only by Origen, (c.
 185-c.
 254), whom many today consider heterodox (Gregg), but by others.
 A sample follows.

 Clement of Alexandria (c.
 195), predecessor to Origen, has several key passages advocating this option.